dragonfly/dragonfly/README.md

 # Dragonfly

-Dragonfly is a python library for scalable Bayesian optimisation.
+Dragonfly is an open source python library for scalable Bayesian optimisation.
 The library is in alpha version.

 Bayesian optimisation is used for optimising black-box functions whose evaluations are